 Ask for help!

 You can get through this, no matter the outcome, and no matter how long you are on bed rest.
-You just need to speak up for yourself.
+Speak up for yourself.
 If you are lonely, rally more visitors (chaplains and lactation consultants, even if you aren’t religious or don’t intend on breastfeeding, are great visitors).
 You need to ask for help, and you need to find ways to waste your time while there.
 And it’s always okay to allow yourself to feel what’s going on–you need to have a few good cries, but don’t dwell on it!
 You can do this, mama!